benjamingr/peer5-docs/docs/guides/how-to-optimize-wowza-server.md

 ## How to optimize Wowza server for Peer5

-If don't already have a running Wowza server follow one of these:
+If don't already have a running Wowza server please follow one of the following guides:

 - [Getting started](https://www.wowza.com/forums/content.php?721-getting-started) with Wowza Streaming Cloud
 - [Getting started](https://www.wowza.com/forums/content.php?625-How-to-get-started-as-a-Wowza-Streaming-Engine-Manager-administrator) with Wowza Streaming Engine (self hosted)

-*This guide assumes HLS, although DASH will be very similar.
+*This guide assumes HLS, DASH integration is performed in a similar fashion.

-In order for end-users to efficiently transfer segments we’d want to configure the number of segments and segment length a bit differently than default.
+In order for end-users to efficiently transmit segments a few configuration changes are required.
+The default number of segments, the segment length and the number of chunks can be set to values that are friendlier to use transmission.

-Default HLS config is 3 segments, 10 seconds long each.
+The default Wowza HLS configuration value is to return 3 segments in each playlist - each 10 seconds long.
 We’d like to configure it to 20 segments, 5 seconds long each instead.
 We will also add [CORS](https://docs.peer5.com/guides/cors/).
 This can be done either from the UI or by editing the XML.